 Mr. Volner is past Chairman of the Board of the Lakewood Ranch Business Alliance.
 He has served on the Board of Manatee Sarasota SOLVE and the Bradenton Area Economic Development Corporation, where he is currently on the Board’s Executive Committee as Treasurer.
 Mr. Volner holds a BS degree in Financial Economics from Carson Newman University.
 He is a graduate of Leadership Manatee and the Florida School of Banking, through the University of Florida’s Warrington College of Business.

 Christine M. Ford

-Christine Ford is Vice President and Credit Officer at New York Private Bank & Trust.
+Christine Ford is a Vice President and Credit Officer at New York Private Bank & Trust.
 Her responsibilities include credit underwriting of new business opportunities as well as the maintenance and monitoring of the existing loan portfolio.
 She manages the loan review process, monitors covenant compliance and loan collateral, and is responsible for updating and maintaining bank policies and procedures.